MikeHopley/ftl-ships-strategy/index.md

 ## Kestrel C

 Treat it as a weaker Lanius A (no hacking) or Kestrel A (weaker weapons).
 Shields-3, shields-4, then look for a weapon.
 Dual Lasers are fantastic on a 4-slot ship; almost always keep them.
+The Ion Stunner can help you get crew kills: destroy O2, then stun the crew repairing it.

+Typcially you'll wait a moment for the Ion Stunner to (nearly) reach shields, then fire the Dual Lasers at weapons.
+But against some enemy weapons, it's better to fire immediately.
+If all shots hit, the Dual Lasers will take down one weapon, and the ion will disable the second (even a two-power weapon).

 Put the Lanius on piloting, to protect it from boarders and help with nearby venting.
 Pre-vent nearby rooms, then allow them to refill slightly: refilling makes it easier for other crew to distract your Lanius if they get mind-controlled.
 Run your Lanius pilot to doors during the FTL jump.